malikmayank/gridlabd-aws-install/README.md

 3. Locate your private key file.
 Your key must not be publicly viewable for SSH to work.
 Use this command if needed: `chmod 400 [keyfilename].pem`
 4. Connect to the instance using it's public DNS:
 `ssh -i "[keyfilename].pem" ec2-user@[Public IP address of instance]`
-5. Elevate privileges to su
+5. Elevate privileges to su:
 `sudo su`
 6. Clone *scripts* folder from this Git repository:
 `git clone https://github.com/malikmayank/gridlabd-aws-install scripts`